IchiganCS/Bergmann/Readme.md

 # Bergmann

 This is a game about blocks and mining.
-Some people may (rightfully claim), it's a a clone of minecraft.
+Some people may claim, it's a a clone of minecraft.

 Bergmann is the German word for miner.